Assembled ATtiny3226, ATtiny3216, or ATtiny 1626 - up to 32k flash 3k ram, 12-bit adc, arduino compatible!

 ("enhanced analog read of 'pin' to 17 bits of resolution") - or if you wanted that to be a differential reading? analogReadDiff(positive_pin,negative_pin,17);

 You wanted to amplify that by 16x using the PGA too? `analogReadDiff(positive_pin,negative_pin,17,16); - there is a detailed reference for the exposed functions surrounding the ADC included with the megaTinyCore readme Of course, analogRead(pin) will still by default give you a 10-bit reading, though you can, as usual, switching between the resolutions supported in hardware for a single conversion (8 or 12 - the 10 is a compatibility shim that takes a 12 bit reading and drops the two LSB).
 I make no claims as to how many of those extra bits you get from oversampling and decimation are noise vs signal - it doesn't take much to throw off a 17-bit ADC measurement, and will likely need to take extra power supply filtering measures to make the most of the new ADC.
-However, even without that, it is significantly more capable than the 1-series ADCThe ATtiny1606 is the top-end 0-series part in a 20-pin package.
-The 0-series is intended for low cost applications, and cuts a few features.
-For hobbyists and one-off projects, these are not a compelling choice, and unsurprisingly, they did not sell well.
-The 0-series essentially combines the worst parts of the 1-series and 2-series, and found a way to make it worse by shedding ram, a timer, external voltage reference, and half of the 1-series' already somewhat strange event system.
-Compared to the 3216, it has: 16k flash insted of 32k, 1k SRAM instead of 2k, a single 10-bit ADC, only 1 type B timer (so Servo and Tone can't be used at the same time), no DAC, no Type D timer, 1 analog comparator, no external analog reference, only 3 event channels, none of which can use the RTC PIT as generator. (can you see why these weren't hot sellers?
-Apparently they still sell well enough that they're backordered from the manufacturer though....)
+However, even without that, it is significantly more capable than the 1-series ADCThe ATtiny1606 is the top-end 0-series part in a 20-pin package, but top-end 0-series is still 0-series.
+The 0-series is intended for low cost applications, and cuts a few (well, kind of more than a few) features; it also didn't do very well at lowering the cost, which was already low.
+So, for hobbyists and one-off projects, the 1606 is not a compelling choice, and unsurprisingly, they did not sell very well.
+So these are only really of interest if prototyping for something that will use a 0-series for the small cost advantage.
+From now until we sell out of the 1606 boards, they come with a free bare Rev. C board as a promotion.
+They will not be restocked.

 In some of the pictures shown above, the boards are shown with pin header (not included) attached.
 We recommend: